NVlabs/RLCC/README.md

 # Reinforcement Learning for Datacenter Congestion Control
-RL-CC is an RDMA congestion control algorithm trained with the analytical deterministic policy gradient method (ADPG).
+RL-CC is an RDMA congestion control algorithm trained with the analytical deterministic policy gradient method (ADPG) (Tessler et al. 2021) [1].
-This repository conatins the source code and simulator used to train RL-CC.
+This repository conatins the source code and simulator used to train RL-CC for [1] and [2].

 ## NVIDIACCSim Simulator